KampinKarl1/Free-RPG-Tutorial-with-Skyrim-Like-Skill-System-/README.md

 # Free-RPG-Tutorial-with-Skyrim-Like-Skill-System-

 ---
+If you aren't seeing the level bar moving up as you gain skill points:
+You probably have missing sprites on the Level_Panel (Level_UI) on the Cavas.
+Make sure that the "Main Level BG" and its child, "Main Level Fill", Image components have sprites that are set to ImageType.Filled (and that the sprite isn't missing).
+I use a white .png file that's 128x16 pixels and that works well for a basic fill bar.

+If the RPG Character Controller system is throwing a bunch of errors, check your layers and make sure you have the Walkable and TempCast layers (in the same place as Explosive has them in their Readme) - Their system is great but it doesn't work out of the box.
+Make sure you copy the Input Manager from here into your ProjectSettings (Back yours up if you're throwing it onto a project you've been working on).
+---

+---
 Please get the following free assets FIRST, add them to a project, THEN clone this project.
 Otherwise you'll have a bunch of broken stuff.
 ---